Shimane Prefecture Day Trip: Shinto Gods, Surreal Gardens, and an Austere Black Castle

-What's more, up till 1744, the structures of Izumo Shrine were regularly rebuilt, as according to classic Shinto traditions.
+What's more, up till 1744, the structures of Izumo Shrine were regularly rebuilt as according to classic Shinto traditions.
 Also, the 10th to the 17th day of the 10th lunar month is said to be when all Shinto gods convene at Izumo Shrine for an annual meeting.
 The 10th lunar month is thus known as “Kamiarizuki” or "month with deities" in Izumo.
 Correspondingly, the same month is referred to as “Kannazuki” or “month without deities” everywhere else in Japan.

 Matsue Castle (松江城, Matsue Jou)

 Returning to Matsue via the same route I used earlier, I hopped into a cab and made my way to world-famous Matsue Castle.
 The comfortable ride took but 10 minutes.

 Now, I’ve mentioned several times in my other Japan travel write-ups that Japanese castles are often best appreciated from outside rather than from within, no thanks to steep steps, the disallowing of shoes, and so on.
 Figuring that I wouldn’t be returning to Matsue anytime soon, though, I made an exception and hiked up the austere keep to its highest level.
 Overall, while I can’t say the view I was rewarded with was unforgettable, there was little else to complain about.
 The day was exceptionally clear.
 The keep itself was also uncrowded and easy to enjoy.